veeresh745/projects_worked_on/main_projects/README.md

-All major capstone projects are added here.
+All major capstone projects using python are added here.